Beat Street: Legacy

 Beat Street's impact was felt internationally as well as throughout the United States.
 In Germany, for example, movies such as Beat Street and Wild Style are credited with introducing the hip hop movement to the country.
 Because movies are so easily distributed over borders, part of the importance of this movie lay in its ability to influence both East Germany and West Germany, which at the time were still divided.
-Beat Street was of particular importance in the East, where it is said to illustrate for young people the evils of capitalism.
-Because the film focused so heavily on the visual aspects of hip hop, such as breaking and graffiti, these aspects had the heaviest influence on the emerging German hip hop scene.
+Beat Street was of particular importance in socialist East Germany, since its release was intended to illustrate the evils of capitalism (poverty, racial segregation) for young audiences.
+However, because the film focused so heavily on the visual aspects of hip-hop culture, such as breaking and graffiti, these aspects were far more influential and inspired an emerging German hip-hop scene.

-It was precisely these visual aspects that helped bring hip hop culture to Germany, rather than simply a genre of music.
+It was precisely these visual aspects that helped bring hip-hop culture to Germany, rather than simply a genre of music.
 Beat Street appeared in the German Democratic Republic at almost the same time as in the West.
 Dresden, the center of the Beat Street scene was geographically out of western media range, making it a perfect center to explore this genre of music.
 The hip hop scene for the entire public would meet at breakdancing competitions, emceeing competitions, and graffiti spraying.
 Puerto Rican and African American breakdancing, hip hop and Latin freestyle dance sounds, and inner-city American graffiti made up what Germans knew as hip hop culture.
 The aftermath of Beat Street propelled events such as competitions in emceeing, break dancing, and graffiti spraying throughout Germany.